-The control panel for project\field is shown in the figure above.
+The control panel for project field is shown in the figure above.

 Each coordinate system is divided into either Geographic or Projected coordinate systems.
 The coordinate system types are navigated by selecting the appropriate system type in the far left window.
 When a general coordinate system has been selected a specific coordinate system can be selected from the center window.
-If there are any details regarding the selected specific coordinate system must be selected both to project from and to project to as in the picture below.
+If there are any details regarding the selected specific coordinate system, they will appear in the text window on the right.
+A specific coordinate system must be selected both to project from and to project to as in the picture below.